meraki/dashboard-api-go/client/docs/GetNetworkSwitchAccessPolicies200ResponseInner.md

 `func (o *GetNetworkSwitchAccessPolicies200ResponseInner) HasUrlRedirectWalledGardenRanges() bool`

 HasUrlRedirectWalledGardenRanges returns a boolean if a field has been set.

+### GetCounts

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInner) GetCounts() GetNetworkSwitchAccessPolicies200ResponseInnerCounts`

+GetCounts returns the Counts field if non-nil, zero value otherwise.

+### GetCountsOk

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInner) GetCountsOk() (*GetNetworkSwitchAccessPolicies200ResponseInnerCounts, bool)`

+GetCountsOk returns a tuple with the Counts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCounts

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInner) SetCounts(v GetNetworkSwitchAccessPolicies200ResponseInnerCounts)`

+SetCounts sets Counts field to given value.

+### HasCounts

+`func (o *GetNetworkSwitchAccessPolicies200ResponseInner) HasCounts() bool`

+HasCounts returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)